Kane (wrestler): Early life

-Jacobs was born in the Spanish town of Torrejón de Ardoz to a United States Air Force family that was stationed in Spain at the time of his birth.
+Jacobs was born on April 26, 1967, in the Spanish town of Torrejón de Ardoz, to a United States Air Force family that was stationed in Spain at the time of his birth.
 He grew up in the United States near St. Louis, Missouri, and attended high school in Bowling Green, Missouri, where he excelled in football and basketball.

-He went on to earn a degree in English literature at Northeast Missouri State University, where he played both basketball and football.
+Jacobs went on to earn a degree in English literature at Northeast Missouri State University, where he played both basketball and football.
 As a center for the Northeast Missouri State Bulldogs basketball program, he was named honorable-mention all-conference twice.
 Jacobs became a guard on the football team after his basketball eligibility expired, but suffered a knee injury before the 1990 season that limited him to seven games.
 Eric Holm, the head football coach for the Bulldogs, described Jacobs as a "diamond in the rough who lacks experience," while NFL draft information coordinator Dave Thomas felt his size made him a better prospect if he switched to defensive line.
 After not being selected in the 1991 NFL draft, Jacobs attended the Chicago Bears' rookie camp as an undrafted free agent but failed his physical.